Azure Storage Pricing

 |Next 450 TB (50 to 500 TB)/month||$0.06 per GB||$0.07 per GB||$0.09 per GB|

 |Next 500 TB (500 to 1,000 TB)/month||$0.055 per GB||$0.065 per GB||$0.08 per GB|

 |Next 4,000 TB (1,000 to 5,000 TB)/month||$0.045 per GB||$0.06 per GB||$0.075 per GB|

 |Over 5,000 TB/month||Contact us||Contact us||Contact us|

-We charge $0.0036 per 100,000 transactions for Tables.
+We charge $0.0036 per 100,000 transactions for Queues.
 Transactions include both read and write operations to storage.

 Transfer large amounts of data to and from Azure using hard disk drives.
 Learn more

 - If I use Storage for only a few days a month, is the cost prorated?